BLACK FRIDAY SALESave up to 30% sitewide

 other authors, location, book signing

-People appreciate the effort and are more likely to recommend your book to others if they feel they’ve had a personal connection with the author.
+People appreciate the effort and are more likely to recommend the book to others if they feel they've had a personal connection with theauthor.

-Take photos throughout the signing event.
-Whether you have a friend snapping shots or a professional photographer, pictures help you capture memories and promote your future events.
+Take photos throughout thesigning event.
+Whether one have a friend snapping shots or a professional photographer, pictures help capture memories and promote future events.

-Share these photos on your social media pages, email them to your email list, and don’t forget to tag attendees if you can.
-This creates a buzz that helps promote future events.
+Consider sharing these photos on social media pages, email them on anemail list, and don't forget to tag attendees if possible.
+This can create a buzz that helps promote future events.

-Also, think about handing out small, branded items like bookmarks, business cards, or even mini-posters of your book cover.
+Also, think about handing out small, branded items like bookmarks, business cards, or even mini-posters of thebook cover.

-These little keepsakes are inexpensive but leave a lasting impression, ensuring that people remember your book signing long after it’s over.
+These little keepsakes are inexpensive but leave a lasting impression, ensuring that people remember thebook signinglong after it's over.

 Follow Up and Build Relationships